 - 1) Begin taxi to invert 3 at briefed time.
 VHF on AMB GND, UHF on Form Common; - 2) Formation lead indicate ready to taxi by switching ON anti-collision lights; - 3) On green flashing signal from the Tower, taxi to holding point A-04.
 Hold @ A-04 until another flashing green signal is visible from the Tower, then proceed to holding point A1.
-Switch to Tower approaching holding point A1; - 4) Formations will be ready for take-off by briefed take-off time.
-Tower will signal cleared for take-off with steady green light 30s prior to the briefed take-off time; - 5) Follow India Departure ground track as detailed in 11.8.1; - 6) Once cleaned up, switch to Approach; and - 7) Passing 2000 FT AGL, contact Approach.
-Resume flight full comm with ATC. - Note 1: Aircraft and ATC will break NOCOM for any safety issues. - Note 2: Rolexes passed on the ground prior to stepping.
-Brief crew and coordinate with ATC on new timings. - Note 3: #2 Turn through 30o to cut inside and avoid following the same ground track as lead - Note 4: Min WX for India, cloud no more than SCT below 2000 FT AGL.
-For penetration of cloud, #2 adopt 30° stream snake climb procedures.
-Caution higher rate of climb. - Note 5: Form to be submitted NLT two hours prior to take-off. - Note 6: For departures to the west of RWY 15/33 only. - Note 7: Full comm.
-India departure follows 11.8.1 ground track.
+Switch to AMB TWR approaching holding point A1; - 4) Formations will be ready for take-off by briefed take-off time.
+AMB TWR will signal cleared for take-off with steady green light 30s prior to the briefed take-off time; - 5) Follow India Departure ground track as detailed in Para 11.8.1; - 6) Once cleaned up, switch to AMB APP; and - 7) Passing 2000 FT AGL, contact AMB APP.
+Resume flight full comm with ATC. - Note 1: Aircraft and ATC will break NOCOM for any safety issues. - Note 2: Delays passed on the ground prior to stepping.
+Brief crew and coordinate with ATC on new timings. - Note 3: Number 2 Turn through 30^o to cut inside and avoid following the same ground track as lead. - Note 4: Minimum weather conditions for India: cloud no more than SCT below 2000 FT AGL.
+For penetration of cloud, Number 2 adopt 30^o stream snake climb procedures.
+Caution higher rate of climb. - Note 5: Form to be submitted NLT two hours prior to take-off. - Note 6: For departures to the west of RWY 15/33 only. - Note 7: Full communication India departure follows Para 11.8.1 ground track.